awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-parameter.md

 The `AWS::SSM::Parameter` resource creates an SSM parameter in AWS Systems Manager Parameter Store\.

+**Important**
+To create an SSM parameter, you must have the AWS Identity and Access Management \(IAM\) permissions `ssm:PutParameter` and `ssm:AddTagsToResource`\.
+On stack creation, AWS CloudFormation adds the following three tags to the parameter: `aws:cloudformation:stack-name`, `aws:cloudformation:logical-id`, and `aws:cloudformation:stack-id`, in addition to any custom tags you specify\.
+To add, update, or remove tags during stack update, you must have IAM permissions for both `ssm:AddTagsToResource` and `ssm:RemoveTagsFromResource`\.
+For more information, see [AWS Systems Manager Permissions Reference](https://docs.aws.amazon.com/systems-manager/latest/userguide/auth-and-access-control-permissions-reference.html) in the *AWS Systems Manager User Guide*\.

 For information about valid values for parameters, see [Requirements and Constraints for Parameter Names](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-parameter-name-constraints.html) in the *AWS Systems Manager User Guide* and [PutParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutParameter.html) in the *AWS Systems Manager API Reference*\.

 ## Syntax<a name="aws-resource-ssm-parameter-syntax"></a>